Skip to main content

 For further reading on Modernization Theory view the following article by J. Michael Armer and John Katsillisat: edu.learnsoc.org/Chapters/3%20theories%20of%20sociology/11%20modernization%20theory.htm

-This page titled 18.2: Modernization is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.2: Modernization is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?